f0e/mpv-lossless-cut/README.md

 ## requirements

-Besides mpv, you must have the following in your PATH:
+Besides mpv, you must have `ffmpeg` in your PATH.

-- ffmpeg
-- node

-(I recommend using [scoop](https://scoop.sh) to install both on Windows)

 ## installation